-Animal subjects: Cedars-Sinai Medical Center IACUC; VCA West Los Angeles Animal Hospital issued approval 2420; 2013-003.

-Intellectual property details: The camera system, SIRIS, is under a provisional patent for simultaneous imaging of white light and NIR.
+Human subjects: This study did not involve human participants or tissue.
+Animal subjects: Cedars-Sinai Medical Center IACUC; VCA West Los Angeles Animal Hospital issued protocol number 2420; 2013-003.
+Conflicts of interest: The authors have declared that no conflicts of interest exist except for the following: Intellectual property info: The camera system, SIRIS, is under a provisional patent for simultaneous imaging of white light and NIR.